Orange Collective

 Co-Founder & CEO

-Berkeley M.E.T. dropout and 2x founding engineer (ezML, Relixir) before co-founding Luel.
-Built ML and data products at early-stage startups, then served as founding engineer and GTM lead at Relixir.
+Berkeley M.E.T. dropout, USACO Platinum competitive programmer at 16, founder of computer-vision startup ezML, and founding engineer + GTM lead at Relixir (YC X25) before co-founding Luel.
 Co-authored an NDSS 2025 poster on LLM security and privacy as a research intern at Northeastern's PEACH Lab.
 Founded HackBlue, a cybersecurity hackathon.
 Now leads Luel as a compliance-forward marketplace and custom collection engine delivering licensed multimodal datasets to enterprise model-training teams.

 Inigo Lenderking